-650 Mississippi Flora.
+- 650 Mississippi Flora.
 Four hours.
 A survey of both natural and introduced plants found in Mississippi.
 The habitat requirements of various plant species and keys used to identify plants are covered.
-A one semester-hour lab involving field trips to natural areas is included.
+A one semester-hour lab involving field trips to natural areas is included. - Proposal Preparation and Literature Research.
+Three hours.
+This course requires that a student complete a research proposal that includes a review of relevant literature. - Thesis Research.
+Three hours.
+This course requires that a student complete a research project and complete a thesis.